Fastaxx/Penguin.jl/BenchPhaseFlow/problems/scalar/johansenColella/README.md

 Implemented in `Problem3_FlowerLaplace.jl`, this problem focuses on solving the Laplace equation outside the star-shaped domain, with Dirichlet boundary conditions applied on the interface.
 Diagnostic outputs are the evaluations of potential overshoots and undershoots in the domain.

+## Problem 4: Poisson Equation in 3D with Spherical Interface
+Implemented in `Problem4_SchwartzColella_Poisson3D.jl`, this problem involves solving the Poisson equation in a three-dimensional domain with a spherical interface.
+The exact solution is known, and error norms are computed for convergence analysis.

+## Problem 5: Heat Equation in 3D with Spherical Interface
+Implemented in `Problem5_SchwartzColella_Heat3D.jl`, this problem addresses the heat equation in a three-dimensional domain with a spherical interface.
+The solution evolves over time, and error norms are calculated at the final time for convergence studies.